You know one of the things I hate about the offseason?

 Strong Women

 I’m a new fan of this show.
-Stumbling across it as the host Hollie Grant was featured on one of the other podcasts I listen to.
+I stumbled across it as the host Hollie Grant was featured on one of the other podcasts I listen to.

 Hollie interviews women from all different walks of life.
-You still learn how strong takes on different aspects.
+You still learn how strong it is on different aspects.
 Strong doesn’t mean physical.

 You will be inspired and will encourage you to be strong in your own life.